ncpol3sdpa/ncpol3sdpa/README.md

 ### Build Dependencies Graph

-We use `tach` to build the dependencies graph.
+We use `tach` to build the dependencies graph of modules.

 ```bash
 uv run tach mod